 Optional – Shoe bag: Most people hike in their river sandals and since many side hikes include stream crossings or swimming, it’s typically a great option.
 However, some people choose to change into socks and shoes for longer dry hikes.
 If you wish, have your extra pair of shoes and a pair of socks near the top of your duffel, or tied to the outside of your bag, so you can put them in our “shoe bag”.
 Our guides will have that bag accessible during the day.
 Do not leave those shoes in your duffel since you can’t access that during the day.

 Last minute purchases: You’ll have a chance to buy last-minute supplies at the Marble Canyon Chevron station if need be.
 They have a surprising array of technical gear, sunscreen, toiletries, souvenirs, and beverages including boxed wine, canned beer, and non-alcoholic options.
 They do not sell hard liquor.
 Buying beverages in Marble Canyon helps you cut down on your baggage weight which is important if you’re flying from Las Vegas the first morning of your trip.
 Have an idea of what you need so you can quickly make your purchases and board our shuttle down to the river.

 Bathrooms: There are bathrooms both at the Marble Canyon store and at Lee’s Ferry where we’ll give you your dry bags and a last chance to get organized.
 If you need to, you can do one more quick change of clothes before the rafts shove off.
-Your duffel bag will go in our provided “checked luggage” dry bag that you won’t be able to access again until we get to camp.
-Plan accordingly.

 No question is too small!
 Feel free to email or call us as we’re happy to help you out.